astorDev/confi/providers/dotnet/background/article-101/index.md

 }
 ```

-Finally, let's register all the things we've build app in this article.
-We'll need to add our configuration source, add our singleton to the DI-container, and register our background service there as well:
+Finally, let's register all the things we've built app in this article.
+We'll need to add our configuration source, add our singleton to the DI container, and register our background service there as well:

 ```csharp
 ((IConfigurationBuilder)builder.Configuration).Add(new ConfigurationStore.Source(ConfigurationStore.Instance));